felixbrucker/foxy-proxy/README.md

 ----

 This will download the proxy, install its dependencies and setup the default config with some example upstream configs.
 Edit the created `config.yaml` file so that your desired proxy/proxies and upstream(s) are configured.
-More on the valid config options [here](https://github.com/felixbrucker/bhd-burst-proxy/wiki/Config-options).
+More on the valid config options [here](https://github.com/felixbrucker/foxy-proxy/wiki/Config-options).
 Make sure you do not break the yaml format or the file can not be read correctly.

 ## Updating the proxy

 ### NPM
-When installed via npm just run `npm update -g bhd-burst-proxy`
+When installed via npm just run `npm update -g foxy-proxy`

 ### Docker
 When using docker just pull the latest image or tag you want to update to and replace the running container.